sethm/6502mon/README.md

 This project is free software.
 It is distributed under the MIT License.
 Please see the file 'COPYING' for full details of the license.

+## 5.0 Acknowledgements

+Enhanced 6502 BASIC (EhBASIC, contained entirely in the file "basic.asm") is Version 2.22, and is copyright (c) Lee Davison.
+It is distributed for non-commercial use only!